gradle/gradle/subprojects/docs/src/docs/release/notes.md

 in Gradle 2.2)
 - ANTLR3 and ANTLR4 generated sources are generated in the output folder specified in _AntlrTask_ relative to the path of the grammar in the ANTLR grammar folder.

+### Eclipse classpath generation of sourceSets with overlapping source and resource directories

+- When generating the eclipse classpath for projects with one shared directory for source and resource files there was a bug where _includes_ and/or _excludes_ declarations could have caused problems (see https://issues.gradle.org/browse/GRADLE-3335 for details).
+The fix changes the behaviour of applying exclude/include filter definitions for the eclipse classpath to more sensible defaults.
+If you want to have excludes applied to source folder in the eclipse classpath ensure you have applied the excludes on both, java and resources in your sourceSet declaration.

 ## External contributions

 We would like to thank the following community members for making contributions to this release of Gradle.